Shawn-Smith24/SnakeGameAITraining/README.md

 The project is organized into the following files and directories:

 - `agent.py`: Contains the implementation of the AI agent using a reinforcement learning algorithm.
-- `environment.py`: Implements the Snake game environment using Pygame.
+- `game.py`: Implements the Snake game environment using Pygame.
-- `train.py`: The main script to train the AI agent.
+- `helper.py`: The main script to train the AI agent.
-- `play.py`: Allows you to watch a trained AI agent play the game.
-- `model.pth`: The trained model weights.
 - `README.md`: Provides information about the project.

 ## Training the AI Agent